Prescriptions can be renewed by phone at our pharmacy. Call 914-556-2511 for free delivery.

 In the Office

-Masks: Everyone is required to wear a mask at all times.
+- Masks: Everyone is required to wear a mask at all times.
 This includes drivers, registration staff, medical and dental assistants, providers, housekeeping, administrative staff AND patients.
 While NYC has removed the mask mandate for schools and some indoor businesses, the mandate is still in place for healthcare facilities.
 Patients are still required to wear a mask at The Floating Hospital clinics.

-Cleaning: We have updated our cleaning protocols.
-High-traffic/high touch areas such as the waiting room and door handles are cleaned multiple times throughout the course of the day.
-Shared items such as pens are cleaned after each use.
+- Cleaning: We have updated our cleaning protocols.
+High-traffic/high-touch areas, such as the waiting room and door handles, are cleaned multiple times throughout the day.
+Shared items, such as pens, are cleaned after each use.
 If a patient is seen and exhibits indicators of having contracted COVID-19, the room in which they are examined is cleaned and taken out of service for the appropriate amount of time needed for disinfection.
 Dental rooms will remain vacant for an interval between each patient/family visit due to the nature of the procedures.

-Social Distancing: All waiting room seating has been reconfigured to allow for more room between patients and families.
+- Social Distancing: All waiting room seating has been reconfigured to allow for more room between patients and families.
 In those clinics with smaller waiting rooms, patients are asked not to come into the clinic until called by the front desk.
 Exam rooms are being used for triage to limit the number of patients sitting in the waiting room.
-If necessary, there are socially distanced waiting spots outside the clinic that can be utilized.
+There are socially distanced waiting spots outside the clinic that can be utilized if necessary.

-Appointment times: Appointments are being spaced to allow for better flow of patients and to minimize congestion.
+- Appointment times: Appointments are being spaced to allow for a better flow of patients and to minimize congestion.
 You may find that there are fewer appointment slots available at this time.
-We are currently not accepting any walk-in patients due to the need to pre-screen everyone and avoid extensive wait times for patients.

-Waiting rooms: Magazines, books and brochures have been removed from the waiting rooms as potential source of infection spread.
+- Waiting rooms: Magazines, books and brochures have been removed from the waiting rooms as potential sources of infection spread.
 Please inquire with our registration staff about giveaways because these will no longer be sitting out.